jasmith79/apple_playlist_plex_importer/README.md

 # apple_playlist_plex_importer

 Imports Apple Playlists into Plex Media Server.
 Note that this is an imperfect process.
-It *should* work on older iTunes XML files, but I haven't tested it (only on Catalina).
-It *should* work on XML files created by the Windows version of iTunes, but again, haven't tested it.
+It *should* work on older iTunes XML files, but I've only tested it on Catalina (latest Music), Mojave (latest iTunes), and Windows 10 (latest iTunes).
 It *should* work on just about any host OS for PMS, but I've only tested on a Synology NAS (i.e. Linux).

 To work at all a few things are required: